betterinformatics/inf4-hci-2/_timeline/accomodation.md

 #### University Accomodation

+*For those who apply yet do not have a home address within the City of Edinburgh, your place in university accommodation is *guaranteed*.

 There are options of both *catered* accomodation at **Pollock Halls** and *self catered* accomodation in flats and halls around the city.

 <div class="btn-group">